Medacorp/Luigi-s-Mansion/Documentation/IDs in use.md

 ```

 Furniture loot chances:
-The health threshold is halved for gooigi and if no searcher is found the first ID is used.
+The health threshold is halved for Gooigi and if no searcher is found the first ID is used.

 ```
 ID                                | Defined | Small Heart  | Big Heart | Poison Mushroom | Health Threshold | IDs Used